elitetaco111/College-Vault-AI/README.txt

 This project aims to create a CNN for the purpose of classifying College Vault™ logos First iteration is going to be a proof of concept for Michigan College Vault™ logos Upon proof of concept, expand to other College Vault™ schools

+Includes Web Scraper for Image Gathering
+To use: include a file in the folder named data.csv which has a single column of skus with the column header "Name"
+-Note: column header is case sensitive, Netsuite should export with the column called Name but double check if not working